 Other things that I would commend the restaurant for are the spacious dining area, friendly staff, and their in-house performer who serenades guests in each table.

 D’ Banquet is a local restaurant offering Filipino dishes.
-It offers buffet during Sundays at P599 per head and ala carte meals during the rest of the week.
+It offers buffet on weekends at P599 per head and ala carte meals during the rest of the week.

 Aside from the main dining area, the restaurant also has an events/exclusive dining area, a cafe (not inclusive in the buffet), and a one-stop pasalubong center where you can buy tarts, pies, and other delicacies.